 The exact direction of travel affected and whether crews had fully cleared the scene by late afternoon remained under monitoring.
 Given the major severity classification, drivers working their way through south Houston Monday afternoon likely experienced delays extending well beyond the immediate accident location, with traffic impacts rippling across multiple connecting thoroughfares through the 3 PM hour and beyond.

-8 incidents had occurred at this location in the 30 days prior.
+Crash counts at this location reached 8 in the 30 days before this incident.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.